Stamatis8/geom-moments/README.md

 # Overview

 This library is centered around the `MomentSthOrder()` function which computes the  $(i+j+k) = s^{th}$ order moment for the input geometry.
-The input geometry is a trianglulated mesh, which as of now can be in two formats, either as a .STL file or as a vector of depth three (see below).
-We will now demonstate a simple example.
+The input geometry is a triangulated mesh, which as of now can be in two formats, either as a .STL file or as a vector of depth three (see below).
+We will now demonstrate a simple example.

 ## Simple Example